hassanPQT/HairSalonBookingApp/README.md

         </ul>
     </li>
     <li>
         <strong>Technologies:</strong> The application backend is built with Spring Boot framework, REST APIs, and the frontend is built with React.js.
-It uses MySQL to manage the database, VNPay sandbox for payment method, Firebase for image storage, JWT for authentication, DigitalOcean to deploy the backend, and Vercel to deploy the frontend.
+Use MySQL to manage the database, VNPay sandbox for payment method, Firebase for image storage, JWT for authentication, DigitalOcean to deploy the backend, and Vercel to deploy the frontend.
     </li>
 </ul>